apinf/api-guidelines/response-codes.md

 These status codes represent that the client has raised a faulty request.

-**400 Bad Request** indicates that the request by the client was not processed, as the server could not understand what the client is asking for.
+**400 Bad Request** indicates that the request by the client was not processed, as the server could not understand what the client is asking for, e.g. because of missing parameter.

 **401 Unauthorized** indicates that the client is not allowed to access resources, and should re-request with the required credentials.

-**403 Forbidden** indicates that the request is valid and the client is authenticated, but the client is not allowed access the page or resource for any reason.
-E.g sometimes the authorized client is not allowed to access the directory on the server.
+**403 Forbidden** indicates that the request is valid and the client is authenticated, but the client is not allowed access the page or resource for some reason.
+E.g authorized client is not an Admin, neither a Manager in Organization in question.

-**404 Not Found** indicates that the requested resource is not available now.
+**404 Not Found** indicates that the requested resource is not available at the time of request.

-// _TBD: Is 404 good response code for DELETE, when resource is already deleted?_
+// _TBD: Is 404 good response code for DELETE, when resource to be removed was not found?_

 **410 Gone** indicates that the requested resource is no longer available which has been intentionally moved.